aloneInEntropy/game-projects/Dead Overlap/Brackeys Game Jam 2023.2/Dead Overlap.md

 An improvised explosive was found behind Makoto's house.

 ### Missing dog
-The German Shepard of Farah's cousin, Juno, had gone missing on September 7th.
+The German Shepard of Farah's cousin, Chaz, had gone missing on September 7th.
 He has not been found since.

 ### Cut-out letter
 A cut-out letter was delivered to Makoto's household at some point on September 8th.
 It was discovered during Marceline Ren's search of the house on September 12th.
 It reads: